RunestoneInteractive/thinkcspy/_sources/WebApps/06-MoreAboutFlask.rst

 error message indicating that it cannot contact the server.
 Go ahead and try this, so you can recognize what the error message looks like in your particular browser.

-Recall that every URL has at least three components: the protocol, server, and the path.
-In our case the URL http://localhost:5000/ has the server name *localhost*, the path */*, and an additional component: the port number, *8080*.
+Recall that every URL has at least three components: the **protocol**, **server**, and the **path**.
+In our case the URL http://localhost:5000/ has the server name *localhost*, the path */*, and an additional component: the port number, *5000*.
 Let's discuss some details about each of these.

 Server name
     When you use the name *localhost* in a URL, the browser attempts to connect to a server program running on your computer.
 This is the usual scenario when you are developing a web application: the browser and the server application are both running on the same computer.
-    Later, when you deploy the application to be hosted on an actual server, you will use the name of the server in the URL instead of the name *localhost*.
+    When you deploy the application to be hosted on an actual server, you will use the name of the server in the URL instead of the name *localhost*.
+If you want to experiment with deploying Flask applications to a public web server, check out `pythonanywhere.com <https://pythonanywhere.com>`_, which (at the time of writing) provides free hosting for Flask web applications.

 Port number
     Each server application running on